gmatosferreira/Spreadsheet-to-GTFS/README.md

 -   The services dates list, which will be used for the `calendar.txt`, and for each, the associated `routes`, a list of the CSV files that contain each route’s stops and times (without the `.csv` extension).

-After editting this, you should be able to run the code

 ``` r
 agency <- list(